writethedocs/www/docs/conf/portland/2025/writing-day.md

 ![Writing Day](/_static/conf/images/pics/2025/writing-day.jpg)

-## How to participate in Writing Day:
+## How to participate in Writing Day

 - **Project Lead:** You bring an idea, content, or OSS project to work on with contributors.
 - **Contributors:** You are looking to contribute to various hosted projects.